 - After 30 minutes of inactivity

-- If a user enters website via one campaign, then re-enters site again via different campaign
+- If a visitor comes to your website via one campaign, then visits again via another campaign

 Because Attribution tracks all of your campaigns across multiple channels it is possible for the visitor to click into a different campaign from another platform and begin a new visit.

 For example, in Attribution if a visitor first clicks on one of your Google Ad campaigns, then prior to the 30 minute inactivity window expiring clicks on one of your Facebook Ads, this would end the Google Ad visit and begin the Facebook visit, ultimately registering two visits in Attribution.

 In contrast, if you looked at your Google Analytics dashboard the image above would only register one session because Google would not account for the Facebook Ad because it is not part of their platform.